Census Dots

 Multiracial

-Of the 333 places in Utah, Timber Lakes is the 177th most populous.
+Timber Lakes is ranked the 204th most populous place in Utah, out of 334 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Timber Lakes was ranked the 177th most populous place in the 2020 Census.

 Timber Lakes's White Population